snail of approval

 - If a passing score is not achieved, applicants can seek help from us who can assist in identifying ways to improve score

-- All applicants who pass will be contacted to participate in a short 30 minute interview and schedule a site visit.
+- All applicants who pass will be contacted to potentially participate in a short 30 minute interview, to schedule a site visit, and/or provide partnerships references.

-- Based on the Eligibility Application score, interview, and site visit– a panel will select awardees.
+- Based on the Eligibility Application score, interview, references, and site visit– a panel will select awardees.

 You will not be able to save your progress as you go.
 The application is completely multiple choice and usually takes 30-45 minutes to complete.